-Working or volunteering in medically related areas will help you gain a better understanding of medicine and its practice, while demonstrating that you not only have a passion for medicine, but also have a concern for your community.
+Working or volunteering in medically related areas will help you gain a better understanding of medicine and healthcare practice, while demonstrating that you not only have a passion for your chosen health profession, but also have a concern for your community.
 Volunteering is an indication of your ability to give of yourself to other individuals, especially those who might be educationally or economically disadvantaged.
-Community service will also increase your cultural competence, a definite asset in our global medical practice environment.
+Community service will also increase your cultural competence, a definite asset in our diverse (global) medical practice environment.

 NOTE: Engaging in clinical, hands-on activities for which no appropriate training or supervision is provided not only is neither ethical nor legal, but it may also jeopardize your candidacy at health profession schools since your ethics and judgment will be questioned.

 We recommend that you keep a journal of your experiences and reflections.

 See the list of volunteering and employment resources to help you identify medically-related experiences (both on a volunteer and employment basis) in the Ann Arbor area and beyond.